nim-proteus/ecs/README.md

 # ecs

+A Nim-Proteus library.

 ## Entity Component System

-The extremum library contains a set of classes that can be used to implement a generic Entity Component System.
+The ecs library contains a set of classes that can be used to implement a generic Entity Component System.

 Given a Physics simulation, you might expect the following: